 Potential Impacts.
-Swainson's hawks are known to nest in the general vicinity of the Project Site and Access Corridor, with the nearest previously observed Swainson's hawk nests located approximately 2 miles east of the Project Site.
-Suitable nesting trees are not present within the Project Site, however, the off-site former tailwater pond off the southwestern corner of the site does support potentially suitable nesting habitat within a half-mile of the site (the typical construction-free buffer distance).
+Swainson's hawks are known to nest in the general vicinity of the Project Site and Access Corridor, with the nearest previously observed Swainson's hawk nests located approximately 3.0 miles east of the Project Site.
+Suitable nesting trees are not present within the Project Site, however, the off-site former tailwater pond approximately 1.0 miles west of the site does support potentially suitable nesting habitat, however, this is further than a half-mile of the site (which would be the typical construction-free buffer distance).
 Construction activities occurring near an active Swainson's hawk nest could adversely affect nesting success or result in mortality of individual birds constitute a violation of state and federal laws (see Section 3.2.2 and 3.2.3) and would be considered a significant impact under CEQA.